siwaht/SiwahtVideo16/replit.md

   - Fixed all TypeScript/LSP compilation errors for cleaner builds and better development experience
   - Created missing UI components (badge.tsx, skeleton.tsx) with minimal implementations for functionality preservation
   - Optimized import statements and removed redundant dependencies across all components
+- **Media File Cleanup (August 2025)**: Removed all unused and duplicate media files to optimize storage and performance
+  - Deleted 11 unused video files keeping only the 3 actively used web-optimized versions
+  - Deleted 5 unused audio files keeping only the 5 actively used web-optimized versions
+  - Reduced total media storage from ~15MB to ~8.2MB (45% reduction)
+  - Fixed broken reference to non-existent launch-demo video in storage configuration
+  - Maintained all functionality while significantly reducing project size and deployment time

 # User Preferences